ppradillos/algorithm-exercises-cpp/README.md

 This is a C/C++ project and many executables can be generated out of it, so CMake has been used to create a build environment for all these little projects.
 The main project features a top-level CMakeList text file, and then every single sub-project features its own CMakeList file in the sub-project folder.
 This way, all sub-projects can be built at once with a single `make` command.

-As CMake can be tricky for newcomers, a folder with [build scripts](https://github.com/ppradillos/algorithm-exercises-cpp/tree/master/build_script_example) is provided to help users build the project and get all the binaries for further testing.
-A toolchain file is also provided in the same folder, but please keep in mind that the path to C/C++ toolchain and compiler flags can vary between users, so just use it as a reference.
+As CMake can be tricky for newcomers, a folder with [build resources](https://github.com/ppradillos/algorithm-exercises-cpp/tree/master/cmake_build_resources) is provided to help users build the project and get all the binaries for further testing.
+A basic [toolchain file](https://github.com/ppradillos/algorithm-exercises-cpp/blob/master/cmake_build_resources/toolchain-linux.cmake) is also provided in the same folder, but please keep in mind that the path to C/C++ toolchain and compiler flags can vary between environments, so just use it as a reference.

 Then, this is the resulting project structure:
 * Root project folder
     * CMakeLists.txt
-    * build_resources_folder
+    * cmake_build_resources
-        * scripts
+        * build scripts
         * toolchain file provided as example
     * project_name1_exercise
         * CMAkeLists.txt